 What is a Jujube Tree?

-Jujube (Ziziphus jujube) is also known, as the Chinese date is native to China.
-This medium-sized tree can grow up to 40 feet, has glossy green, deciduous leaves and light gray bark.
+Jujube (Ziziphus jujube), also known as the Chinese date, is native to China.
+This medium-sized tree can grow up to 40 feet (12 m.) and has glossy green, deciduous leaves with light gray bark.
 The oval-shaped, single-stoned fruit is green to start with and becomes dark brown over time.

 How to Grow a Jujube Tree

-Jujubes do best in warm and dry climates, but can tolerate winter lows down to -20 F. Growing jujube trees is not difficult as long as you have sandy, well-drained soil.
-They are not particular about soil pH but do need to be planted in full sun.
+Jujubes do best in warm, dry climates, but can tolerate winter lows down to -20 degrees F. (-29 C.).
+Growing jujube trees is not difficult as long as you have sandy, well-drained soil.
+They are not particular about soil pH, but do need to be planted in full sun.

 The tree can be propagated by seed or root sprout.